WinstonShields/Freedom-Game/README.md

 <a href="https://boardgamegeek.com/boardgame/100480/freedom"> Original Game </a>

+## Dependencies
+A browser such as Google Chrome, Firefox, or Microsoft Edge with JavaScript enabled.

 ## Rules
 The white stone player will have the first move.
 A stone can be placed on any spot on the board in the first move.
 After this, each player takes turns and can place